“Chatham was not a Mecca only. In a broader and truer sense, it was the coloured man’s Paris” -Rev. Richard R. Disney

-We here at the society are dedicated to the discovery, research, and preservation of the black history found in Chatham-Kent county, and specifically in the city of Chatham, Ontario.
+The Chatham-Kent Black Historical Society is dedicated to the discovery, research, and preservation of the black history found in the Municipality of Chatham-Kent and the city of Chatham.